oslabs-beta/Svve11/README.md

    import { CheckBox } from 'Svve11';
    ```

-2. An accordion instance can be created by placing the code below in the body of your .svelte file.
+2. An checkbox instance can be created by placing the code below in the body of your .svelte file.

    ```js
    <Checkbox checkBoxLabel="" id="" checked={} checkBoxStyle={''} checkBoxLabelStyle={''} />